DMacGillivray/soccer-predictions/README.md

 ### 8.3 Odds as Implied Probabilities

-The plot below shows the distribution of home win, draw, and away win probabilities over a season.
+The plot below shows the distribution of Home Win, Draw, and Away Win probabilities over a season.

 <p>
     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/images/implied-probabilities-distributions.png" width="640" height="433" />
 </p>

-These probabilities match with our previous analysis - section 5.1 where we showed that As shown
+These probabilities match with our previous exploratory data analysis shown below:

 Home Win                 |	Draw     | Away Win :------------------------:|:--------------:|:------------:
 0.455                   |	0.246    | 0.297

-As shown in section 3.3 we can convert odds to an implied probability.
+As shown earlier, we can convert odds to an implied probability.
 In fact we can use this as a feature.
 Furthermore, because we are transposing the historical data, we can get the implied probability of the home team winning their last 3 home games, and compare it to the implied probabilities of the away team winning their last 3 away games.
 Even better, because odds are available prior to game start, we can use the odds for the current game as a feature.

 ### 8.4 Impact of Transformation from Time Series to Supervised Pattern